Friendly-Technologies/Friendly-LwM2M-Client/docs/description/build.md

 ### Wpp source code

-To work with our implementation of the LWM2M library, clone the [repository](https://github.com/sinai-io/2305-WakaamaPlus) with the submodules using the command below.
+To work with our implementation of the LWM2M library, clone the *repository* with the submodules using the command below.
 Our library uses the original Wakaama as a submodule.
 ```
-git clone --recurse-submodules git@github.com:sinai-io/2305-WakaamaPlus.git
+git clone --recurse-submodules git@github.com:<repo>
 ```